 Johnny SperoHead Chef

 In 2014, Johnny was awarded the prestigious STARCHEFS "D.C.
 Rising Star", was Eater DC's "Chef of the Year", and was a Rammy Awards finalist for “Rising Culinary Star of the Year.”
 He recently returned to the area after spending last year staging at Mugaritz in San Sebastian, Spain.
-He lives with his wife Alexis and their dog Nacho.
+He lives with his wife Alexis, daughter and their dog Nacho.

 Paul TaylorHead of Bar Concepts